-- To obtain from the Mexican Ministry of Economy (Secretaría de Economía) ("SE") a permit to use the corporate name of the company (usually 3 5 business days), provided that there are words/names that require authorization from the competent authorities that regulate the activity related to the requested word/name (e.g., the use of the word "Investment" requires the authorization of the SHCP); - To draft the by-laws of the company (based on the provisions of the LGSM or LMV and/or any shareholders agreement or other kind of agreement when different groups of shareholders or partners participate in the equity or stock structure of the company) (from 2 - 10 business days); - To execute the incorporation deed containing the company's by-laws before a Public Faith Officer (including powers-of-attorney granted to officers of the relevant company) (usually 2 business days);
+- To obtain from the Mexican Ministry of Economy (Secretaría de Economía) ("SE") a permit to use the corporate name of the company (usually 3 5 business days), provided that there are words/names that require authorization from the competent authorities that regulate the activity related to the requested word/name (e.g. the use of the word "Investment" requires the authorization of the SHCP); - To draft the by-laws of the company (based on the provisions of the LGSM or LMV and/or any shareholders agreement or other kind of agreement when different groups of shareholders or partners participate in the equity or stock structure of the company) (from 2 - 10 business days); - To execute the incorporation deed containing the company's by-laws before a Public Faith Officer (including powersof-attorney granted to officers of the relevant company) (usually 2 business days); - 4.
+To file and record the public deed containing the articles of incorporation (and powers-of-attorney) of the company before the office of the Mexican Public Commercial Registry (Registro Público de Comercio) ("RPC") located in the company's domicile (usually from 5 10 business days);